Laura Beck, MS,PT

 Laura received a Bachelor of Science in Physical Therapy from Quinnipiac College and a Master of Science in Health Care Management/Education from the State University of New York at Stony Brook.
 Laura began her career at St. Charles as a staff therapist and was soon promoted to senior physical therapist.
 She became the supervisor and program coordinator of the Outpatient Department of Rehabilitation in 1994 and in 2001 was promoted to Director, Outpatient Rehabilitation Services, Pediatric Services and offsite contracts.
-Additionally, she is responsible for overseeing all daily operations of nine outpatient locations as well as all therapy and athletic training contract and directs operations for St. Charles Hospital’s early intervention and contract services for Maryhaven Center of Hope.
+In that role, Laura was responsible for overseeing all daily operations of nine outpatient locations as well as all therapy and athletic training contract and directs operations for St. Charles Hospital’s early intervention and contract services for Maryhaven Center of Hope.
 In July 2018, Laura was named Vice President of Rehabilitation at St. Charles.
 In this position, Laura is responsible for overseeing both inpatient and outpatient rehabilitation as well as associated growing programs such as sports medicine, lymphedema and vestibular rehabilitation.
 Laura’s continuing education focus has been on specialty services for rehabilitation including extremity evaluation and mobilization, McConnell patello-femoral evaluation and treatment, comprehensive approach to total joint replacement, advanced treatment of the foot and ankle, complex muscle imbalances, and more.

 Outpatient Rehabilitation Network Locations